JustinMorgan/universal-boilerplate/README.md

         source <path/to/universal-boilerplate>/terminal-shortcuts/alias.sh

     Customizing a Windows terminal (CMD or PowerShell) is tricky.
 The easiest way is to duplicate the existing Windows shortcut that opens your terminal program.
-Open its properties and change the command it runs:
+Open the copy's properties and change the command it runs:

         C:\Windows\System32\cmd.exe /k "<path\to\universal-boilerplate>\terminal-shortcuts\alias.cmd"